demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-team-members-list
 ***
-Gets a list of all team members by team id.
+Gets a list of all team members by team ID.

 #### Base Command